-The required safety upgrades for elevators are causing some building owners to declare that they are taking their elevators permanently out of service in occupied apartment buildings.
+Required safety upgrades for elevators are causing some building owners to declare that they are taking their elevators permanently out of service in occupied apartment buildings.
 If you are aware of such a situation, please review the attached information.
 If the buildings and/or tenants fall into any of the described categories, please contact the Dept. of Housing and Urban Development (HUD) at firstname.lastname@example.org.